-During the Financial Year under review, the Company has an Employee Stock Option Scheme, 2006 ('ESOP Scheme').
+During the Financial Year under review, the Company \\ Options granted prior to the listing of the Company's shares has an Employee Stock Option Scheme, 2006 ('ESOP were based on the valuation done by an Independent Chartered Accountant from time to time.
+Scheme').